I rummage through a pile of books on my desk.

 Soon we learn that our days are strictly regimented.
 We have a set wake-up and lights out as well as a weekly inspection.
 Every Friday a group of three Inspectors, yes Inspectors, come and check our rooms to make sure they are neat and tidy.
 They also make sure we have no contraband.
 We are not allowed to have any media, music, weapons, alcohol, junk food, pets, plants, and a whole list of other things.
 Most of us don’t mind, but Shelly nearly died when the pocket knife she snuck out of second year got confiscated.

 Each day we even have exercises.
-At first we complain, but then we decide that it gives us something to keep our minds off of our future.
-It is the one thing that we really have that can be used as a distraction.
+At first we complain, but then we decide it gives us something to keep our minds off of our future.
+It is the one thing we really have that can be used as a distraction.
 Here, it seems, they desire us to not forget our future.
 They even have a countdown till our execution posted.
-The system even demands that we write a paragraph periodically on our mental and emotional state at the speed of our approaching execution.
+The system even demands we write a paragraph periodically on our mental and emotional state at the speed of our approaching execution.
 To be perfectly honest, I just try to ignore that my execution exists.

 Quickly, I shut my door and race down the hall.
 I love how the soft carpet makes my footsteps silent.